CSLewin/NeonSunset/NEON SUNET.md

 Those who live by the gun almost invariably die by the gun.
 Consider yourself forewarned.

+## [Sidebar] A Note On Battle Maps

+If you're going to use a human-scale gridded map for combat, one grid space should equate to 1 square meter.
+Alternatively, multiply all the meter measurements in the game by 5 foot increments and it'll still work.

 ## Initiative

 When it becomes necessary to determine the order in which people react to something--usually combat, but you never know with these things--each relevant player and NPC rolls **1d10 + Grace + Luck**, the result of which is their initiative.
 Combat turn order runs from highest to lowest initiative.